 To participate in CCP, a student must apply to, and be accepted by, a participating college in accordance with the college's established procedures for admission.
 The student also must meet the college's and relevant academic program's established standards for admission, enrollment and course placement, including any course specific capacity limits.
-The student and his/her parent also must sign a form acknowledging receipt of the required counseling and understanding of their responsibilities under the program.
+The student and his/her parent/guardian also must sign a form acknowledging receipt of the required counseling and understanding of their responsibilities under the program.
+The student and his/her parent/guardian also must sign and include in their application to the college, the permission slip developed by ODE and ODHE regarding the potential for mature subject matter in a course taken through CCP.